LEADING OFF: Guardians rookie Kwan a hit, O's rugged start

-Kwan added to his remarkable start by going 5 for 5 as Cleveland won for the first time since changing its name to the Guardians, routing Kansas City 17-3 on Sunday.

 Kwan had four singles and a double, was hit by a pitch and scored four runs.
-The 24-year-old outfielder made his major league debut on opening day and is 8 for 10 in three games so far, reaching base in 12 of 14 plate appearances.
+The 24-year-old outfielder made his major league debut on opening day and is 8 for 10 in three games, reaching base in 12 of 14 plate appearances.

 “I know it’s three games in, but nobody wants to not get excited,” Guardians manager Terry Francona said.
 “When our young guys want to do things like that, it is exciting.”

 Kwan is known as a contact hitter, and it shows.
-He’s swung 19 times so far this season and hasn’t completely missed once, according to MLB Statcast.
+He’s swung 19 times this season and hasn’t completely missed once, according to MLB Statcast.

 Kwan and the Guardians close out the four-game series with a matinee at Kauffman Stadium.